eNMS-automation/eNMS/docs/inventory/pool_management.rst

 Use a pool to restrict an eNMS user to a subset of objects
 ----------------------------------------------------------

-From the :guilabel:`Admin/User Management` panel, you can select a pool used as a database filtering mechanism for a particular user.
+From the :guilabel:`Admin / User Management` panel, you can select a pool used as a database filtering mechanism for a particular user.
 All mechanisms and all pages in eNMS will be restricted to the objects of that pool for that particular user.
 The exception is Service and Workflows that have been already configured to run against particular set of devices and links.
 If those devices and links are outside of the pool that the user is restricted to, the user will still be able to see them.